cuidi34/DCBug/README.md

 5. RQ3-pattern: data used in RQ3.
     *   dc-fix: records about dc fixes.
     *   patch-file：data about the cost of patched files.
-    *   all-dep： data about all dependencies.
+    *   all-dep：data about all dependencies.
     *   dc-patch-dep: data about dependencies in dc bugs.
     *   pattern-instance: data about deteted patterns.
     *   pattern-file: data about file in detected patterns.